 - Considered an invasive plant variety, several mechanical and natural methods are used to control and stop the spread of this weed.

-- The Scarlet pimpernel, which was once considered a widespread weed in the cornfields in the United Kingdom is now in decline.
+- The scarlet pimpernel, once considered a widespread weed in the cornfields in the United Kingdom, is now in decline.

 - Scarlet pimpernel contains certain chemicals that are believed to work against some fungi, bacteria, and viruses.

 - Even when there are serious concerns related to the poisonous nature of scarlet pimpernel, certain medicines are made from the parts growing above the soil.

 - It treats herpes, depression, kidney dysfunction, joint pains, and liver disorder.
 It is also used as a supportive treatment for certain kinds of cancer.